Teamwork Gems Create Startling Results

-It creates startling results when you use it with these precious gems.
+This definition of teamwork creates startling results when you use it with these four precious gems.

 The startling result is a stream of new contributions because all are involved in continuous improvement.